jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 Read over the 886, 8286, etc. of ‘Art of Assembly’, and sum up optimization tips.

 The Art of Assembly does not cover operating system instructions extensively.
-I must look for an additional text for coverage on these instructions.
+I might look for an additional text for coverage on these instructions.

 The only reason I’m reading ‘The Art of Assembly’ is to learn how you manage the modules of the machine.
 To have a complete overview of in what ways the machine is controlled.
 I’m not learning it to learn how to write a good algorithm or to learn about a flag you’ll never use.
 Optimization in terms of CPU time saving is interesting, but I need to focus on what I need to control in the machine.